CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 {\bf 6.4.4.
-Remark.} We assume that $\scrG^0$ is of $D_4$ Dynkin type.
-Then Subsubsection 6.3.4 extends automatically to the present context $\text{rk}_{W(k)}(M_i)=8$ of Case 2.
+Remark.} If $\scrG^0$ is of $D_4$ Dynkin type, then Subsubsection 6.3.4 extends automatically to the context $\text{rk}_{W(k)}(M_i)=8$ of Case 2.
 The only difference: we have $M_i=O_i$.

 {\bf 6.5.
-End of the proof of 4.2.} We recall that Subsection 6.1 achieves the reduction to Cases 1 and 2 of Subsections 6.3 and 6.4.
+End of the proof of 4.2.} We recall that Subsection 6.1 achieved the reduction to Cases 1 and 2 of Subsections 6.3 and 6.4.
 Thus Theorem 4.2 (a) (resp.
 Theorem 4.2. (b)) follows from Subsubsections 6.3.2, 6.4.2, and 6.4.3 (resp. from Subsubsection 6.3.4).\endproof

 {\bf 6.5.1.
 Remark.} The approach of Subsubsection 6.3.4 extends in many cases to the case when $\scrC$ is basic and $\scrG^0$ is of $A_n$ Dynkin type.
 However, one has to deal not with only two sets $S_{+,j}$ and $S_{-,j}$ but with $n$ analogue sets and therefore in general it is much harder to show the existence of corresponding numbers $c_{l,u,j}^+$, where $u\in\{1,\ldots,n\}$ is a third index.
-This is the reason why in Subsection 6.4 we dealt only with the basic context (and why in Theorem 9.6 below we will rely as well on [Zi1, Thm.
+This is the reason why in Subsection 6.4 we considered only the basic context (and why in Theorem 8.4 below we will rely as well on [Zi1, Thm.
 4.4]).